near/NEPs/specs/NetworkSpec/RoutingTableExchangeAlgorithm.md

 However, it would be possible to guess the hash function used, which would expose us to security vulnerability.
 It would be simple to produce two edges, such that there is a hash collision, which would cause routing table exchange to fail.

-### Used a fixed number of `IbfPeerSet` structures for each node
-Theoretically, smaller number of sets could be used.
-For example 10, this would require estimating how likely it is to produce edges such that they produce collisions.
-It may be still possible to generate offline such set of edges that can cause recovery of edges from `IBF` to fail for one node.

 ### Increase number of `IbfSet` structures per `IbfPeerSet`
 In theory, we could increase the sizes of `IBF` structures used from `2^10..2^17` to `2^10..2^20`.
 This would allow us to recover the set difference if it's up to `2^20/3` instead of `2^17/3` at cost of increasing memory overhead from `160 MiB to 640 Mib`.